lfsimoes/mars_express__esn/README.md

 ### Models ###

-I saw the competition as an opportunity to finally spend some time studying and implementing Echo State Networks (ESNs).
+I saw the competition as an opportunity to finally spend some time studying and implementing [Echo State Networks][ESN_schol] (a type of Recurrent Neural Network).
+All my modelling effort was therefore spent on getting the most I could out of them, and them alone.

-All my modelling effort was therefore spent on getting them, and them alone, to perform as well as possible.
+The Jupyter notebook's sections on "[Parameter sweeps][nb_params]" and "[Training ensembles][nb_ensem]" describe the steps taken to understand their behaviour, and to train them as accurately as possible.

-See in the Jupyter Notebook the sections on "[Parameter sweeps][ns_params]" and "[Training ensembles][ns_ensem]", for descriptions of steps taken to understand their behaviour, and to train them as accurately as possible.
+The implemented [echo_state_networks.py](echo_state_networks.py) tries to follow scikit-learn's interface and naming conventions.
+See the "[Parameter sweeps][nb_params]" section on the notebook for a description of its parameters.

 ![Test set error over a 30-days sliding window](plots/error_over_time__testset__per_month.png)
 ![Test set error in all predictions up to the current date](plots/error_over_time__testset__so_far.png)